hex-ci/linter-htmlhint-plus/README.md

 # linter-htmlhint-plus

 A plugin for [Linter] providing an interface to [HTMLHint].
 It will be used with files that have the syntax.

+Support for ignoring text using custom regular expressions.

-fork from linter-htmlhint.
+Fork from linter-htmlhint.

 ## Installation